Processing the past to reclaim your sense of agency, choice, and empowerment

 Member, EMDR Association of Hong Kong (#45271F113)

-Certified EMDR Therapist (clinical hours in progress), EMDR Association of Hong Kong
+Progressing toward Certified EMDR Therapist (consulation hours in progress), EMDR Association of Hong Kong